So, The check engine light is one of the most frustrating and confusing factors of owning a vehicle.

 NOTE: Also, Almost all parts suppliers will read your code for free !

-Some common reasons the “Service Engine Soon” light has turned on include:
+Some Common Reasons; The “Check Engine Light” light has turned on include;

 - Loose or missing gas cap